 - Pour into 3 tall glasses.

-- Top with 1 teaspoon each hemp hearts and serve immediately.
+- Top with 1 tsp each hemp hearts and serve immediately.

 Whether you are making your way into whole foods or trying to be a breakfast person, a healthy smoothie is a good place to begin with.
 Here are some delicious morning pick-me-ups.